 4 min read

 Earlier, the government noticed that few employees submitted fake rent receipts to claim the HRA exemption and avoid paying taxes.
 Also, there are some cases where employees submit fake receipts higher than the actual rent.

-So, by including the landlord’s PAN card details for HRA exemption claims that total over Rs 1,00,000 per annum, the government can ascertain if the employee is actually paying the rent amount mentioned in receipts.
+So, by including the landlord’s PAN card details for HRA exemption claims where the total rent paid is more than Rs 1,00,000 per year, the government can ascertain if the employee is actually paying the rent amount mentioned in receipts.

 Also, the government has found that some landlords who rent out the properties were not paying tax or declaring the rental income in their tax returns.
 So, to nudge such landlords, the government has made it mandatory to include the landlord’s PAN details by tenant’s tax returns to verify the landlord’s income.